dickdavis/vbot/README.md

 ```

 ###Give Commands
-The only command that Verboten knows natively is the `hello` command.
+The only command that `vbot` knows natively is the `hello` command.
-`verboten` will respond to channel or private messages, but he will respond in a private message by default.
+`vbot` will respond to channel or private messages, but it will respond in a private message by default.
 To give commands to your bot, send it a message over IRC structured as
 "(BOT'S NICK) (COMMAND) (ARGUMENTS)"
 Example: